microsoftgraph/microsoft-graph-docs-contrib/concepts/graph-explorer/graph-explorer-features.md

 ## Graph Explorer UI features

-You can collapse and expand the sidebar component in Graph Explorer when you want to widen the request and response area.
+Collapse and expand the sidebar component in Graph Explorer when you want to widen the request and response area.
 To collapse the sidebar component, select the hamburger icon on the top left of the sidebar.

 ![how-to-collapse-sidebar-component](./images/expand-collapse-sidebar-component.png)